WesamAlmasri/reading-notes/grouth-mindsit.md

 ![grouth mindset](https://tofasakademi.com/wp-content/uploads/2019/06/growth-mindset3.png)

-A **growth mindset** is the beleivements that the person abilities can be improved and developed by effort and hard working by loking on the bright side and combine this with learning and training to fullfilled your goal.
+A **growth mindset** is to believe that the person abilities can be improved and developed by effort and hard working by loking on the bright side and combine this with learning and training to fulfilled your goal.

 ## How to keep yourself in in a grouth mindset